ogd-bl/ods-analytics-sync/README.md

     visibility VARCHAR
 );
 ```
 It is advisable to cleanse the monitoring data before publishing as bots are not filtered out automatically and internal users may should be omitted. data.bl.ch uses the following two views to cleanse the raw data in the above tables.
-The views filter out usage from bots and logged in users, and creates a continuous date series with missing values if for some days no data is available.
+The views filter out usage from bots and logged in users, and create continuous date series with missing values if for some days no data is available.

 ```sql
 CREATE OR REPLACE VIEW ogd_analytics.daily_external_user_dataset_interactions